Causes of Frequent Nosebleeds

 Bloody noses are fairly easy to treat.
 Resist the urge to tilt your head back as you will swallow the blood and possibly cough or throw it up.
 Instead, try these tips:

-Pinch the nostrils together with your thumb and index finger on the soft part of your nose.
+Firstly, pinch the nostrils together with your thumb and index finger on the soft part of your nose.

 Push them forward towards your face.